Get Started with GraalVM Native Image

 # This is where we you will need to do something

-STEP 1: Connect to a Remote Host and Check the Development Environment
+STEP 1: Connect to a Virtual Host

-Your development environment is provided by a remote host: an OCI Compute Instance with
+Your development environment is provided by a remote host: an OCI Compute Instance with Oracle Linux 8, 4 cores, and 48GB of memory.

 Note on the Development Environment